De t'ings dat yo li'ble To read in de Bible - It ain't necessarily so.

 Gutta cavat lapidem, non vi sed saepe cadendo.
 (The drop excavates the stone, not with force but by falling often.)

---Publius Ovidius Naso, Epistulae Ex Ponto (Letters from the Black Sea)
+Publius Ovidius Naso, Epistulae Ex Ponto (Letters from the Black Sea)

 ~~~